Anatoly1010/Atomize/atomize/documentation/general_functions.md

 general.wait('10 ms')
 ```
 ## Infinite loop
-Since all experimental scripts are tested before tactually interacting with devices, a standard Python infinite loop like while True will stuck in test mode.
-Instead, use the special function general.to_infinity().
-This function imitates a standard infinite loop for which the first 50 loops will be checked in a test run.
+Since all experimental scripts are tested before actually interacting with devices, a standard Python infinite loop like while True will stuck in the test mode.
+Instead, one can use a special function general.to_infinity().
+This function imitates a standard infinite loop for which the first 50 loops will be checked in the test run.
 ```python3
 import atomize.general_modules.general_functions as general